Ivy League Schools in Pennsylvania: 11 Top Schools

 UPenn Location

-UPenn is located in Philadelphia, one of the most historic cities in the country and the sixth-largest city in the nation.
+UPenn is located in Philadelphia, one of the most historic cities in the country and the sixth-largest city (by population) in the nation.
 Philadelphia itself offers a variety of professional, cultural, and educational opportunities to UPenn students.
-There are also sports—Philadelphia is one of the most sports-crazed cities in the country.
-(Go Eagles!)
+There are also sports—Philadelphia is one of the most sports-crazed cities in the country (Go Eagles!).

 UPenn Academics

-UPenn is divided into four undergraduate colleges and schools: the College of Arts & Sciences, the Wharton School, the School of Engineering and Applied Science, and the School of Nursing.
-Through these four schools, the university offers nearly 100 majors in fields ranging from Accounting to Visual Studies.
-The majority of UPenn students (roughly 63%) are enrolled in the College of Arts and Sciences.
+UPenn is divided into four undergraduate colleges and schools: the College of Arts & Sciences, The Wharton School, the School of Engineering and Applied Science, and the School of Nursing.
+Through these four schools, the university offers 100 majors in fields ranging from Accounting to Visual Studies.
+The majority of UPenn students (roughly 64%) are enrolled in the College of Arts and Sciences.

 The college ranks first among Ivy League schools for the number of students studying abroad.
 Undergraduate and graduate/professional students earned academic credit in 49 countries during the 2019-2020 academic year.